1414C/sqac/README.md

 go get -u github.com/sqac
 ```
 <br>
 Ensure that you have also installed the drivers for the databases you plan to use.
-Supported drivers:
+Supported drivers include:

 | Driver Name               | Driver Location                   |
 |---------------------------|-----------------------------------|